What the Web (and the World) Needs from You

 No, friends.
-Social media is a LOT more than that.
-It’s an opportunity to build something.
+Social media is much more than that — it’s an opportunity to build something that matters.

 If you want to earn the attention your work deserves, you will have to prove you have something to say, that you’ve got something we can’t miss.

 And how do you do that?
-You build something.
+You build something worth our attention.

 So you’ve got connections… who cares?